promatia/acts/act_proposals/promabank.md

 #### Segment 1: Minister

 ##### Paragraph 1: Position
-There shall be a PromaBank Minister
+There shall be a Finance Minister.

 ##### Paragraph 2: Election Method
 The minister shall be elected by the Citizens Assembly GD via Instant Runoff Voting (IRV).

 ### Section 3: Remuneration
-Remuneration of the organisation executives and monetary council members shall be determined by the Remuneration EGI, a board of individuals appointed by IRV, who shall not have any influence over the other EGIs of Promabank.
+Remuneration of the organisation executives and monetary council members shall be determined by the Ministry of Remuneration, a board of individuals appointed by IRV, who shall not have any influence over the other Ministries of Promabank.

 ### Section 4: Payments Systems Board

 #### Segment 1: Preamble
-The payments system board exists to develop, improve the payments system of Promatia, and ensure it remains innovative and fulfills the purposes of retail banking, central banking, and transactional banking, and integrates with other EGIs
+The payments system board exists to develop, improve the payments system of Promatia, and ensure it remains innovative and fulfills the purposes of retail banking, central banking, and transactional banking, and integrates with other Ministries.

 #### Segment 2: Board Positions
 The board shall consist of:
 - 2 representatives from the Ministry of Software
-- Up to 2 appointed staff of Promabank
+- Up to 2 appointed staff of the Ministry of Finance
-- Minister of Promabank
+- Minister of Finance
-- Technical Officer of Promabank
+- Technical Officer of the Ministry of Finance

 #### Segment 3: Appointed Staff
-The Minister may appoint up to 2 staff of Promabank to be part of the payments systems board.
+The Minister may appoint up to 2 staff of the Ministry of Finance to be part of the payments systems board.

 ### Section 5: Management Structure